Mastering LLM Integration hero image

 Data Privacy and Security

 When integrating LLMs, protecting sensitive information is paramount.
 Use techniques like data anonymization before sending prompts to external APIs.
 For highly sensitive sectors, local deployment is often the only viable path.
+Furthermore, the implementation of "zero-trust" architectures where the LLM is treated as a potentially untrusted actor can prevent prompt injection attacks from compromising underlying system data.

 Latency and Performance